RaminVali/Customer_Churn/README.md

 Refresh the file explorer pane

 click on nb1.ipynb and open it.
 Run the cells in the same order as presented.
+You will have to wait for some of the cells to have the desired effect in azure ml before proceeding.
+This can take anywhere form 5 to 20 minutes.
+Normally we will wait for the notification to pop up.
 # Add which Kernel to select - like Python 3.10 - SDK v2

 Add your subscription ID in the appropriate place in the second cell